galaxyproject/galaxy-hub/content/events/gcc2024/training/index.md

                 <h2>Leveraging Public Single Cell Data</h2>
                 <hr/>
                 <div class="my-5">
                     Seems everyone is into single-cell data these data.
-Join them.
+Learn how to integrate data from various public repositories.
                 </div>
             </a>
         </td>